DraconicDragon/ComfyUI-Venice-API/README.md

-# ComfyUI venice.ai Flux/SDXL API Node
+# ComfyUI venice.ai Flux/SDXL/LLM API Nodes

-A custom node implementation for ComfyUI that integrates with venice.ai's Flux and SDXL image generation models.
+A custom node implementation for ComfyUI that integrates with venice.ai's Flux and SDXL image generation models (and upscale + text gen).
 This project is adapted from [ComfyUI-FLUX-TOGETHER-API](https://github.com/BZcreativ/ComfyUI-FLUX-TOGETHER-API) to work with the venice.ai API.

-### Disclaimer: I just made this on a whim because someone wanted something similar to Together.AI custom nodes but have them use venice instead and I don't have access to any API keys for any of the mentioned services.
+Disclaimer: I just made this on a whim because someone wanted something similar to Together.AI custom nodes but have them use venice instead and also, I don't have access to any API keys for any of the mentioned services. i guess it should work, sometimes?

-Currently only supports generating an image, no list models/chat completions or upscale is implemented yet
+*Implemented stuff from venice api:*

+- Image generation endpoint
+- Chat completion/Text generation endpoint
+- Upscale image endpoint (untested)

+*Missing-ish Stuff from venice api:*

+- A way to update hardcoded things like:
+  - available models using list models enpoint
+  - available style presets using styles endpoint

+- Some Validation on queue for API limits like prompt max length or width/height
+  - these are different for different models so this isnt planned to be implemented unless the api exposes those limits somehow

+If there's no "untested" on any of the points it means it should work but there's not been extensive testing on it

+## Below ReadMe text is slightly altered from original Flux Together API readme, it was not reworked or anything so it might not be correct or up to date

-## Features
+### Features

 - Direct integration with venice.ai's Flux and SDXL models
 - Support for flux-dev, flux-dev-uncensored, fluently-xl and pony-realism